kmsunmin/grass-flower-font/README.md

 # grass flower font
 **grass flower** is a custom font that I created by using [Calligraphr](https://www.calligraphr.com/).
 Calligraphr is a website that allows users to create their own custom fonts at a free cost.
 I learned about this website thanks to my coworkers.
 I also used [Font Squirrel](https://www.fontsquirrel.com/) that generates webfont for free.
 For more detailed tutorial for custom fonts, please check out [this article](https://blog.schoolofcode.co.uk/a-beginners-guide-to-creating-your-very-own-custom-web-font-7b71b16f4ef3).
 Hope you enjoy this and perhaps have fun making your own as well :balloon:

-## What the font is named as 'grass flower'
+## Why the font is named as 'grass flower'
 I named it after one of my favourite Korean poems, 풀꽃(pulkkot) meaning 'grass flower'.

 <p align="center">